Better Call Ghaith

 How to calculate it: For each stage of your funnel, divide the number of people who completed that stage by the number who entered it.

 Why it matters: By identifying which stages have the lowest conversion rates, you can focus your optimization efforts where they'll have the biggest impact.
+A 10% improvement in your worst-performing stage often delivers better results than a 50% improvement in your best-performing stage.

 4. Customer Retention Rate